Matthew 5:27-28 - Looking at a woman so as to desire her?

 Jesus referred to "looking (at a) woman so-as TO-DESIRE [epithumeо́ 1937 in Greek] her" (Matthew 5:28).

-The Greek word for "TO-DESIRE [epithumeо́ 1937 in Greek]" (Matthew 5:28) can be used to describe:
+The Greek word for "TO-DESIRE [epithumeо́ 1937 in Greek]" (Matthew 5:28) can be used to simply describe a desire for natural things such a food for example, as Jesus said: "I DESIRED [epithumeо́ 1937 in Greek] TO-EAT this PASSOVER (meal) with you" (Luke 22:15).

-2) DESIRING EVIL THINGS, such "that we (might) not be desirers (of) EVIL (things), as those-also DESIRED [epithumeо́ 1937 in Greek]" (1 Corinthians 10:6).
+What makes a desire inappropriate is if the object of that desire is directed toward an EVIL end, as it is for example written "that we (might) not be desirers (of) EVIL (things), as those-also DESIRED [epithumeо́ 1937 in Greek]" (1 Corinthians 10:6).

 Matthew 5:28: "TO-DESIRE her already COMMITTED ADULTERY"?: